Modeling Spatial Extremal Dependence of Precipitation Using Distributional Neural Networks: Methodology

-where $Y(\cdot)$ comes from the representation in (\ref{eq:max-process-representation}) and $h = \| \bm x_1 - \bm x_2 \|_2$.
-As can be seen, $\theta( h)$ is directly related to the probability that two spatial sites do not exceed a common threshold $z$ and provides a measure of the dependence between two spatial locations. $\theta( h)$ lies in the range $[1,2]$, with the lower bound corresponding to complete dependence and the upper bound to independence of the two spatial locations and is analytically available for a wide range of models.
+where $\boldsymbol{Y}(\cdot)$ and $\boldsymbol{Z}(\cdot)$ are as in \eqref{eq:max-process-representation}.
+Since all models considered are isotropic, the pairwise extremal coefficient function only depends on the spatial distance $h = \| \boldsymbol{x}_1 - \boldsymbol{x}_2 \|_2$ of any two points $\bm x_1$ and $\bm x_2$.
+By definition $\theta( h)$ is directly related to the probability that two spatial sites do not exceed a common threshold $z$ and therefore provides a measure of spatial dependence.
+Note that $\theta(h)$ only takes values in the range $[1,2]$, with the lower bound corresponding to complete dependence and the upper bound to independence of the two spatial locations.
+While the pairwise extremal coefficient function is analytically available for a wide range of models, in practice, it is often estimated using the so-called F-madogram \citep{Cooley.2006} based on the following relation from the max-stability property of $\bm Z$ \citep{Cooley.2006}